peterukk/rte-rrtmgp/README.md

 # This fork uses neural networks to accelerate the gas optics computational kernels
-# Status 4.10.2019 #
+Status 31.1.2020: RTE code rewritten to use g-points in the first dimension, and other optimizations which can lead to a 40% speedup overall (without neural networks).
+Coming soon!

-Currently only longwave implemented!!
+# Currently only longwave implemented!!

 **How it works**: instead of the original 3D interpolation routine and "eta" parameter to handle the overlapping absorption of "minor" gases in a given band, this fork implements neural networks to predict the optical depths and planck fractions for a set of atmospheric conditions and gas concentrations, which includes a large number of absorbing gases (17).
 The model takes as input a single layer and so is agnostic to vertical discretization.